ejmr/LNVL/docs/Howto.md

 their own stories.
 This document assumes you can run LNVL and are comfortable writing scripts with a text editor of your choice, but makes no other assumptions about your knowledge of scripting or programming languages.
+However, it does assume you are familiar with [visual novels][nvl] and their related concepts.

-The document will sometimes refer to the reader as the *author.*
+The document will sometimes refer to the reader as *the author.*

 The Bird’s-Eye View of LNVL